jan-dh/md-blog/src/pages/responsive-tables-in-craft/index.md

 This is all fine, but it's not very handy.
 If the content creator wants to use a different table size, you'll have to rewrite the whole thing again and again, not very DRY.

-We'll start by introducing a new variable `width`, which we will use to save the actual size of the table.
+In order to make it dynamic, we'll start by introducing a new variable `width`, which we will use to save the actual size of the table.

 ```twig{1,9,10,14}
 {% set width = 1 %}